saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 On Juniper, EBGP learned routes are accepted automatically so we do not need any policy.

 It is possible to explicitly configure an import and an export policy in Juniper.
-In our case though, we used ‘vrf-target’.
+In our case though, we used <b>vrf-target</b>.
 This will ensure the referenced route-target is attached to IPv4 as well as IPv6 routes.
-Additionally, it will make sure that routes tagged with that target are imported into the vrf as well.
-After configuring ‘vrf-target’, Juniper will actually create several ‘hidden’ route policies:
+Additionally, it will make sure that routes tagged with that target are imported into the vrf.
+After configuring <b>vrf-target</b>, Juniper will actually create several ‘hidden’ route policies:

 <pre style="font-size:12px">
 salt@vmx6> <b>show policy</b>